Florune/florune-documentation/src/introduction.md

 ### **3. Proofs, Not Promises**

-Users can attach **verifiable documents**, signatures, and proofs of authenticity.
+Users can attach **verifiable documents** and proofs of verifications and authenticity.
 The result is tamper-proof evidence tied directly into the agreement’s execution logic.

 ### **4. Global, Borderless, and Unrestricted**